pamelafox/python-openai-demos/README.md

 * [`chat_safety.py`](./chat_safety.py): The simple script with exception handling for Azure AI Content Safety filter errors.
 * [`chat_async.py`](./chat_async.py): Uses the async clients to make asynchronous calls, including an example of sending off multiple requests at once using `asyncio.gather`.

-## Using popular libraries
+## Popular LLM libraries

-These scripts use popular libraries to demonstrate how to use the OpenAI API with them:
+These scripts use popular LLM libraries to demonstrate how to use the OpenAI API with them:

 * [`chat_langchain.py`](./chat_langchain.py): Uses the Langchain package to generate chat completions.
 [Learn more from Langchain docs](https://python.langchain.com/docs/get_started/quickstart)
 * [`chat_llamaindex.py`](./chat_llamaindex.py): Uses the LlamaIndex package to generate chat completions.
 [Learn more from LlamaIndex docs](https://docs.llamaindex.ai/en/stable/)